-Although sensor cable cannot be mounted practically on the sliding gate itself, it can be mounted on the support rail (Figure 8) to detect movement of the gate.
-The support rail conducts any disturbance from the gate to the sensor.
+Although sensor cable cannot be mounted practically on the sliding gate itself, it can be mounted on the support rail (figure 17) to detect movement of the gate.
+In many cases, the support rail conducts physical disturbances from the gate to the sensor.

-As with the swinging gate application, the sensor cable is routed below the gate and buried at least 0.3 meters (1 foot) below the roadway surface to make the cable insensitive to vibrations from the roadway before continuing on with the deployment.
-In some instances where traffic from heavy vehicles is expected, the cable may need to be buried a full meter (3 feet) blow the surface.
+As with the swinging gate application, the sensor cable is routed below the gate within underground rated rigid conduit and buried at least 0.3 meters (~1 foot) below the roadway surface to make the cable insensitive to vibrations from the roadway before continuing on with the deployment.

+In some instances where traffic from heavy vehicles is expected, the cable may need to be buried a full meter (~3 feet) below the surface.

-Figure 8: Sensor cable deployment on a sliding gate
+Figure 17: Sensor cable deployment on a sliding gate